Programme Bursaries

-The below bursaries enable both young artists and artists of low income to attend our Mentoring Programme.
+The bursaries below enable both young artists and artists of low income to attend our programmes.

 Low Income Bursaries

-Awarded artists must be show commitment to their practice and the programme, and be an ambassador for Newlyn School of Art.
+Awarded artists must show commitment to their practice and the programmes, and be an ambassador for Newlyn School of Art.

 Eligibility

-Consideration will be based on financial need, engagement with the course, plans and personal commitment as demonstrated by your application.
+Consideration will be based on financial need, engagement with the programme, plans and personal commitment as demonstrated by your application.

 All bursary offers are subject to Terms and Conditions.
 Students who are offered a bursary will be asked to sign an acceptance form.